About this release

 The Scottish HSMR is 1.00.
 If an HSMR value for a hospital is less than one, this means the number of deaths within 30 days of admission for this hospital is fewer than predicted.
 If an HSMR value for a hospital is greater than one, this means the number of deaths within 30 days for this hospital is more than predicted.
 If the number of deaths is more than predicted this does not necessarily mean that these were avoidable deaths (i.e. that they should not have happened), or that they were unexpected, or were attributable to failings in the quality of care.

-A Technical Document (external website) is available on how HSMR is calculated.
-A Frequently Asked Questions (external website) document is also available.
-For more information on HSMR see HSMR section of our website (external website).
+A technical document is available on how HSMR is calculated.
+A frequently asked questions document is also available.
+For more information see the HSMR section of our website.
 HSMRs published from August 2019 onwards cannot be compared to prior releases using a different methodology.
-For more information see Research and Development (external website).
+For more information see Research and Development.

 If you have a media enquiry relating to this publication, please contact the Communications and Engagement team.